ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/4-how-to-enable-hw-rt.md

 layout: learningpathall
 ---

-To harness the power of hardware ray tracing with Lumen in your application, follow these steps to configure your project settings.
+To harness the power of hardware ray tracing with Lumen in your application, follow these steps to configure your project settings:

 1. **Enable SM5 Shader Format**:
    - Lumen operates only when the SM5 shader format is active.
 Navigate to your project settings under `Platforms - Android`.
-   - Enable the option labeled `Support Vulkan Desktop [Experimented]` to activate SM5 shader format support.
+   - Enable the option labeled `Support Vulkan Desktop [Experimental]` to activate SM5 shader format support.

    ![SM5 Shader Format](images/sm5.png)